HenrikeStahlhut/HenrikeStahlhut/README.md

 # Hi there, i'm Henrike! <img src="https://media.giphy.com/media/bcKmIWkUMCjVm/giphy.gif" width=30% height=30%>

-I'm a media designer from Germany who's currently learning how to code.
-Nice to have you here!
+I'm a media designer from Germany who's currently **learning how to code** 🌱 Nice to have you here!

 ### Here are some of my favorite things:
 - 🐈 cats